3SConsult/PT3S/sphinx_docs/developers.rst

 Follow these steps to install and configure Git:

-1. **Download Git:** Visit the official Git website at `https://git-scm.com/downloads <https://git-scm.com/downloads>`_ and download the version that is compatible with your operating system.
+1. **Download Git:** Visit the `official Git website <https://git-scm.com/downloads>`_ and download the version that is compatible with your operating system.

 2. **Install Git:** Launch the downloaded installer and follow the setup wizard to complete the installation.